Travel to Seven Dials

 The Seven Dials village also offers a diverse selection of food and drink establishments, from bustling cafes and bars, to five-star brasseries, independent restaurants and traditional English pubs.

-Start the day at award-winning independent café Timberyard or a contemporary champagne brunch at Kopapa.
+Start the day at award-winning independent café Timberyard, top-notch coffee at Monmouth Coffee Company, or a heart breakfast at Balans Soho Society.
 For artisian produce visit Neal’s Yard Dairy for fine British Cheese or La Bottega for a delicious selection of cured meats from its deli.